alexmoehring/DigitalPrivacyParadox/README.md

 tqdm

 ## Replication
 We use poetry for environment management.
-The poetry.lock file contains my exact environment
+The poetry.lock file contains the exact environment used.
+To construct the figures and tables from the paper, run the jupyter-notebook main.ipynb.
+Note the figures and tables created using the simulated data will differ from those using the real data.

 Install dependencies using:
 ```poetry install```